chrisalee27-dotcom/IT-Security-Labs/README.md

 ## Overview

 A three-machine cybersecurity lab was deployed using **Oracle VirtualBox** consisting of **Kali Linux, Windows 10, and Metasploitable**.
-Before conducting security testing and investigations, the network connectivity between the machines needed to be validated.
+Before conducting security testing and investigations, network connectivity between the machines needed to be verified.

-This ticket documents the process of verifying IP configuration and testing connectivity across the virtual network to ensure all systems could communicate properly.
+This ticket documents the process of confirming IP configuration and validating connectivity across the virtual network.

 ---